 The Upstate’s Workforce

 South Carolina’s 10-county Upstate region is home to more than 1.4 million people and has experienced a growth rate of nearly 30 percent in the last 20 years.
-With a growing workforce of well-educated and highly trained employees, growth industries such as advanced materials, automotive, biosciences and energy are continuing to move the region forward at a record pace.
+With a growing workforce of well-educated and highly trained employees, growth industries such as engineered materials, automotive and life sciences are continuing to move the region forward at a record pace.

 Let our Research Team provide the specific workforce data you are looking for, by industry or occupation.
-Learn more and see some examples of workforce reports we can prepare for you at Custom Reports.
+Learn more and see some examples of workforce reports we can prepare for you here.